markostanimirovic/re-action/README.md

 `get-musicians` function filters the vector of musicians by passed search criteria and selected size.

 Return value of facade is a hash map of exposed data and functions to the container component.
-Let's create container and presentational components for musicians page in `musicians` namespace.
+Let's create musicians container and presentational components in `musicians` namespace.

 ```clojure
 (defn- header [search update-search]